-During the period 1950 – 2006, the total runoff to the Baltic Sea area shows no long-term trends.
+During the period 1950 – 2010, the total runoff to the Baltic Sea area shows no long-term trend.
 On the other hand this time period is characterised by dry and wet periods lasting for a couple of years to a decade generally following the NAO index.

-Figure 1: Total runoff deviation during the years 1950 - 2006 to the Baltic sub basins based on annual mean values.
-The mean runoff value and the 2006 value for each sub basin are written within each figure.
+Figure 1.
+Total runoff deviation during the years 1950 - 2010 to the Baltic sub basins based on annual mean values.
+The mean runoff value and the 2010 value for each sub basin are written within each figure.
 The black line is the running mean over 5 years.
-Click image to enlarge.

 Results and Assessment

 Relevance of the indicator for describing developments in the environment